Thanks for the memories...

 When Frank Mathers was taken from us earlier this month after that almost half a century in our midst, not only did the entire world of hockey lose a giant in every sense of the word, but so too did every member of this community that he loved so much.

 Curiously when Frank Mathers arrived here in 1956 as a then veteran 32-year old perennial AHL All-Star defenseman, he had some considerable misgivings about coming to Hershey after playing for the Hornets in Pittsburgh for the previous eight years.
-But fortunately Bears’ manager John Sollenberger could be extraordinarily persuasive, and Mathers soon relented and agreed to become player/coach of the Bears.
+But fortunately John Sollenberger, the long time manager of the Hershey Bears Hockey Club, could be extraordinarily persuasive, and Mathers soon relented and agreed to become player/coach of the Bears.

 It proved to be a decision that he never regretted.
 And it was also one for which every one of the countless people whose lives he touched here will always be eternally grateful.